haritha-venkat/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

+#EX.7: Implementation of Decision Tree Regressor Model for Predicting the Salary of the Employee

+## REQUIREMENTS:
-2. Anaconda – Python 3.7 Installation / Jupyter notebook
+Anaconda – Python 3.7 Installation / Jupyter notebook

 ## AIM:
 To write a program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.